See What a Positive and Proactive Sales Process Looks Like

 “Maybe this time the appointment will go well.”
 Wishful thinking doesn’t work.
 Marketing enablement does.
 The people doing the selling in your organization will feel maximum inspiration when they are supported by tools that help them progress through the sales process and ultimately close the deal.
 Controlling your destiny is better than relying on chance.

-Not long ago, we ran a series of posts on marketing enablement tools.
+Recently, we ran a series of posts on marketing enablement tools.
 They included email, QR codes, variable print, personal URLs and more.
 They’re worth checking out again.

 And don’t forget well-chosen promotional items, widely acknowledged as the most effective form of advertising.
 Prospects remember you and appreciate the thought every time they use it.
 Now we’ve added even more to the equation.
 Take a personable sales rep and add an effective toolkit to keep the sales process moving toward resolution.
 Finally, include promotional items that display your logo prominently, and trigger an appreciative response from the prospect.